Grayrider2500/tool-inventory/README.md

 - Data is stored in `localStorage` under the key `cross_tools_v1`
 - Storage is browser/device specific — no cross-device sync
 - Photos stored as base64 inside tool records — backup files can be large with many photos
+- **iOS localStorage limit is ~5MB** — keep photos under 100KB each; with 2 photos per tool that allows roughly 20–25 tools with photos before hitting the limit
+- Recommended photo size: **800×600px, JPEG, under 100KB**; shoot in good light and use iOS Settings → Camera → Formats → Most Compatible (JPEG)
+- If storage is exceeded on import, tool records load without photos and a warning is shown
 - **Export regularly** to keep a backup outside the browser

 ---